Harlem Shuffle: The Rolling Stones version

 The Rolling Stones' cover version appeared on their 1986 album Dirty Work.
-It went to number 5 on the US Billboard Hot 100 chart, number 13 in the United Kingdom, and number 1 in New Zealand.
+It went to No. 5 on the US Billboard Hot 100 chart, No. 13 in the United Kingdom, and No. 1 in New Zealand.
 Keith Richards had been looking for songs to possibly include on the album and had been working up songs with Ronnie Wood and Bobby Womack while waiting for Mick Jagger to return to the studio in Paris after doing promo work on his solo album She's the Boss.
 To Richards' surprise, Jagger liked the feel and cut the vocals quickly.
 It became the first cover song the Stones had released as an opening single off a new studio album since 1965.

 In 1986, a 12" extended single mix of the song was released.
 One side contained the "London Mix" and ran 6:19.
 The other side had a "New York Mix" and ran 6:35.
 Both mixes were variations of the 7" mix.
 The "New York Mix" is available on the CD, Rarities 1971–2003, although it has been edited to 5:48.
 Both full-length 12" versions can be found on Disc 25 of Singles 1971–2006.